Redfield, South Dakota the “Pheasant Capitol of the World”®

 Nestled in eastern South Dakota, at the junction of Highways 212 and 281 between Aberdeen and Huron Redfield is ideal for the sportsman.
 The first recorded successful stocking of pheasants in South Dakota occurred in Redfield in 1908, leading to the first one day open season on rooster pheasants on October 30, 1919.
 Since then, pheasant hunting has flourished.
-Not only will you experience great pheasant hunting but also goose, duck and deer. - Reservations for 2018 dates available
+Sportsmen and women will experience great pheasant, goose, duck and deer hunting in Redfield, South Dakota.

 Enjoy the great outdoors in Redfield with camping, fishing, hiking and boating at Hav-A-Rest Campground next to Lake Redfield.
 Visit our City Park, swimming pool, skateboard park or bike along the pedestrian trail linked to Main Street via the scenic footbridge.